Fancy2209/Recapturing-The-DeadZone/src/content/docs/playerio/playerioconnector.md

 description: PlayerIOConnector
 ---

 `PlayerIOConnector` is a service that authenticate the players.
-It can connect to Facebook, Armor games, Kongregate, or even through PlayerIO itself (probably for developers).
+It can connect to Facebook, Armor games, Kongregate, or even through PlayerIO itself.

-After the [preloader](/main#preloader) loads completely (`thelaststand.preloader.core.Main@162`), the game starts communicating with `PlayerIOConnector`.
+After the [preloader](/main#preloader) loads completely (`thelaststand.preloader.core.Main@line 162`), the game starts communicating with `PlayerIOConnector`.
 The communication decides which authentication service to use.

 Currently, our private server choose to authenticate through PlayerIO.

 ## Authenticate by PlayerIO

+In order to use PlayerIO auth:

+1. Developer need to publish their game at [PlayerIO publishing network](/playerio/publishingnetwork) and setup necessary code in the game.
+2. The registered network site should have an iframe panel to embed the game.
+This panel is also called the publishing network canvas, which act as the bridge with the game. _The page must also include `publishingnetwork.js`_.

+   > This script lets the game frame communicate with the hosting page for features such as showing payment dialogs and resizing the frame when the content size changes.
+From: https://playerio.com/documentation/publishingnetwork/canvas.

+   Without including the script, we will encounter an alert sent by `preloader/playerio.PublishingNetworkDialog@line 63`.

+This is what TLSDZ use to connect via PlayerIO.

 ```actionscript-3
 // preloader/thelaststand.app.network.PlayerIOConnector@line 209